Lukylix/argentBank-api/.github/ISSUE_TEMPLATE/logout-feature.md

 ---
-name: '#3 Logout Requirement'
+name: "#3 Logout Requirement"
 about: Issue for the logout requirement
 title: User can logout to the system
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

 A user should be able to: